Cadillac Escalade: Fifth generation (2021)

 There are five trim levels available on the fifth generation Escalade: Luxury, Premium Luxury, Sport, Premium Luxury Platinum, and Sport Platinum.
 The interior choices consist of eight trim options and four seating designs.
 The AKG audio technology system is new, featuring 36 speakers throughout the cabin.

-In November 2020, General Motors announced that the 5th generation Escalade will be offered in Japan from 2021.
+In November 2020, General Motors announced that the fifth-generation Escalade would be offered in Japan from 2021.
 It is available in standard length, two trim levels (Sport Platinum and Premium Luxury Platinum).

 Critical reception

-Car and Driver praised the model for its high-tech self driving program and impressive display in addition to the available diesel that tested at 27 mpg on the highway.
+Car and Driver magazine praised the model for its high-tech self driving program and impressive display, in addition to the available diesel that tested at 27 mpgU.S. on the highway.
 Motor Trend also had positive comments on the Escalade, especially the cabin.
 They described the optional 36-speaker AKG sound system as "among the best car audio systems on the market, period" for its lifelike sound.
-Despite the positive comments, it came in second place in a comparison test released shortly after the release of the 2021 model.
+Despite the positive comments, it came in second place to the Lincoln Navigator in a four-way comparison test released shortly after the release of the 2021 model.

 Escalade ESV

-The 2021 Escalade ESV debuted online in April 2020, but its physical unveiling, including one scheduled for the New York International Auto Show was cancelled because of the coronavirus pandemic.
+The 2021 Escalade ESV debuted online in April 2020, but its physical unveiling, including one scheduled for the New York International Auto Show, was cancelled due to the COVID-19 pandemic.
 It featured a unique fascia along with the passenger doors and wider exhaust pipes.
 In November 2020, GM announced that their large SUV lineup would be imported to China.
 The Escalade ESV was to mark its maiden entry into the country, starting with the fifth-generation models, but GM put those plans on hold in February 2021, citing the difficulty of having an import sold alongside its Chinese-built offerings, the makeup of the facilities that would be required to assemble the large full-size SUVs, and concerns that the full-size SUVs would not be able to comply with China's emission standards, as well as concerns that China's internal combustion engine excise taxes imposed on all vehicles sold in China that are powered by ICE engines more than 3.0 liters will hurt sales of GM's large full-size SUVs in the East Asian country.